 Tardiness to School: School will start promptly at 8:00 am.
 Students must have a Tardy Slip from the office if they arrive after the 8:00 am bell.
-Due to the disruptions that tardies cause in the classrooms, elementary students who are tardy 10 times during a semester will receive a letter from the principal.
-If the student accumulates 15 tardies during a semester, that student may serve a silent lunch in the main school office.
-A silent lunch may be served for every increment of 5 thereafter.
+Due to the disruptions that tardies cause in the classrooms, elementary students who are tardy on a regular basis may receive a letter from the principal.